 15. Honey and Jaggery

-Although considered to be a better option over white sugar, these can still have high impacts on one’s blood sugar levels.
+Although considered a better option over white sugar, these can still have high impacts on one’s blood sugar levels.

 Although more natural and less processed, these products are capable of causing risks in diabetes.